Icon1cc/MD-Corp-Ranks/frontend/README.md

 # Conclusion

 You've successfully set up a Vite, TypeScript, and React project.
 This boilerplate is now ready for development and production builds.
-Explore the provided links for additional resources and documentation to further enhance your application.
+Explore the provided links for additional resources and documentation to further enhancement your application.

 Happy coding